 The EGUSD provides K-12 education to the City of Elk Grove and the SOIA Area.
 Located in southern Sacramento County, the district covers 320 square miles.
 EGUSD had a 2015-2016 school year enrollment of 62,000 students.
-EGUSD has 66 schools: 40 elementary schools, 9 middle schools, 9 comprehensive high schools,

-3 continuation high schools, an independent study school, an adult school, a special education school, a virtual academy, and 1 charter school (EGUSD 2016).
+EGUSD has 66 schools: 40 elementary schools, 9 middle schools, 9 comprehensive high schools, 3 continuation high schools, an independent study school, an adult school, a special education school, a virtual academy, and 1 charter school (EGUSD 2016a).

+Based upon current EGUSD school attendance boundaries, the SOIA Area falls within the attendance areas of Franklin Elementary School, Elizabeth Pinkerton Middle School, and Cosumnes Oak High School (EGUSD 2016).
+Franklin Elementary School is currently over capacity and has been offloading students to nearby schools for several years.
+Additionally, any excess capacity currently existing at Elizabeth Pinkerton Middle School and Cosumnes Oaks High School will be used to house future students from the already approved Laguna Ridge Specific Plan, Sterling Meadows, and the Southeast Policy Area.
+Therefore, those schools will not be able to accommodate the students who would reside in the proposed Kammerer/Highway 99 SOI Area, should it be developed, as described in this EIR.
 As shown on the EGUSD school attendance boundaries maps, students within the SOIA Area would attend Franklin Elementary School, Elizabeth Pinkerton Middle School, and Cosumnes Oak High School (EGUSD 2016).
 However, EGUSD periodically changes its school boundaries if a new school is built or the population in a particular area changes significantly.
 Thus, these schools or others may serve residents at the SOIA Area.
-Table 3.13-1 identifies the 2015-2016 school-year enrollments for these schools.
+Table 3.13-1 identifies the 2015-2016 school year enrollments for these schools.
 All three schools are currently operating below design capacity.

 Table 3.13-1.
-Elk Grove Unified School District Enrollment, 2015-2016 School Name Grade Enrollment Design Capacity Estimated Remaining Capacity Franklin Elementary School Pre-K-6 789 Traditional Calendar Capacity: 802 13 Multi-track Year Round Calendar Capacity: 1,062 260 Elizabeth Pinkerton Middle School 7-8 1,084 1,424 340 Cosumnes Oak High School 9-12 2,237 2,568 331
+Elk Grove Unified School District Enrollment, 2015-2016 School Name Grade Enrollment Design Capacity Estimated Remaining Capacity Franklin Elementary School Pre K 6 789 Traditional Calendar Capacity: 802 13 Multi-track Year Round Calendar Capacity: 1,062 260 Elizabeth Pinkerton Middle School 7-8 1,084 1,424 340 Cosumnes Oak High School 9-12 2,237 2,568 331